Sean Garballey: Early life and career

 Garballey, born in Arlington, Massachusetts attended Arlington Public Schools.
 He earned a B.A. in Political Science from UMass Lowell in 2007.
 At the time of his election he was enrolled in a dual Political Science and Public Administration masters program at Suffolk University, but did not complete the degree.

 Elections

 While completing college, he was elected to the Arlington School Committee in 2005 serving until 2008.

 In the 5 February 2008 special Democratic primary election for the 23rd Middlesex District seat, Garballey faced off against fellow school committee member Jeff Thielman and first time candidate Andrew O'Brien.
 Garballey received 47% of the vote, with Thielman taking 43% and O'Brien taking 10%.
 Garballey went on to face Republican John Worden, former Arlington town moderator, and Independent Robert Valeri, a local businessman.
 Garballey won the 4 March 2008 special election with 67% of the vote.
 Worden received 29%, and Valeri received 4%.
 Garballey was elected at age 23.

 In 2008 and 2010 Garballey ran unopposed in both the primary and general elections.

 In 2012, Garballey was re-elected.
 He defeated Republican Joseph Monju in the general election.

+Committee Assignments

+For the 2025-26 Session, Garballey sits on the following committees in the House: